synw/django-instant/README.md

 ### Installer and demo

-An experimental [installer](https://github.com/synw/django-instant-installer) is available.
-It also can install a demo.
+An installer is available: use the [Django Mogo](https://github.com/synw/django-mogo) script.

 ### Example apps